librenms/librenms/doc/Developing/os/Initial-Detection.md

 ```

-`$version`: This is used to show the version of the OS running.
+`$version`: The version of the OS running on the device.

-`$hardware`: This is used to show the hardware version for the device.
+`$hardware`: The hardware version for the device.
+For example: 'WS-C3560X-24T-S'

+`$features`: Features for the device, for example a list of cards in the slots of a modular chassis.

-`$serial`: This is used to show the serial number of the main device.
+`$serial`: The main serial number of the device.

 ### MIBs